 The solar coil conducts its heat to the water stored in the cylinder.
 When the cylinder reaches a pre-set temperature level the controller switches off the pump and the system returns to rest.
 The heat circuit is connected to a pressure vessel to enable the glycol to expand and contract without damaging the system.
 Some small amount of electricity is used to drive the pump; in typical installations, the electrical energy used for the pump and the controller will be less than 1½ % of the energy produced by the solar panels.
 It is sometimes thought by a layman that solar collectors are designed to collect as much light as possible and convert it to heat.
 This is actually not the case.
 When designing domestic water systems engineers know that there is no point in overheating the system because the hot water usage and storage capacity is finite and the way in which people use hot water and the times at which they use also have to be taken into account.
 If you make the solar collectors too hot they will have a very short life time and overheating will cause major problems.

 We use specially designed and manufactured selective coating, which is designed not to get too hot, the hottest panels do not necessarily make the best solar water heater system.
-There are other coatings that we could use, at lower costs, which get hotter but we have to bear in mind that we are not making collectors to create more heat than can be usefully used because the higher the stagnation temperature and the more frequently the system reaches stagnation temperature the quicker is the aging process of the whole system so our panels for domestic hot water are designed so that users never experience overheating problems; you can safely go on holiday during the hottest times of the year knowing that your system will not overheat and will be safe.
+There are other coatings that we could use, at lower costs, which get hotter but we have to bear in mind that we are not making collectors to create more heat than can be usefully used because the higher the stagnation temperature and the more frequently the system reaches stagnation temperature the quicker is the aging process of the whole system.
+So the best solar water heater system panels are designed so that users never experience overheating problems; you can safely go on holiday during the hottest times of the year knowing that your system will not overheat and will be safe.